How to Pass a Smog Test

 Does your state include a safety test along with the smog test?
 If not, sooner or later they will get around to that.

 - Make sure all your lights work: brakes, turn signals, etc.

 - Good a time as any to check the tires for proper pressure, uneven wear, sidewall splits, tread depth, embedded nails, etc. The tire pressure is especially important.
 The smog test may be performed on a dynamometer.
 For the car to perform at its best, the tire pressure must be at specifications.
 Too little or too many pounds-per-square-inch pressure will cause the car to perform poorly for the test in different ways.

 A Clean Car Is a Good Karma Car

 You want your car to look as good as possible.
 If it shows you care about your car, maybe the technician will care about you in those borderline situations.

 - Wash and clean your car inside and out.
 This includes removing all biohazards and other trash.
-Especially check under the seats.
+Especially check under the seats; you don't want any surprises sliding out during the test.
 Clean the windows inside and out.
 Wipe/brush the inside dust off everything.
-A pan of baking soda will remove odors (in a few days).
+A pan of baking soda will remove odors (takes a few days).

 - Upholstery patch-up kits don’t cost that much.

 - Does the body have scratches?
 Auto stores sell colored “crayons” that will permanently make it look ten times better.